pulimento/TagListView-ObjC/README.md

 <img alt="Screenshot" src="Screenshots/Screenshot.png" width="310">

-This project is a simple port to ObjC from XHacker's [TagListView](https://github.com/xhacker/TagListView) library, I try to remain as compatible as possible.
+This project is a port to ObjC from XHacker's [TagListView](https://github.com/xhacker/TagListView) library, I tried to remain as compatible as possible.
 This README itself (and the images/screenshots) are from XHacker's too.

 My motivation to do this: At work, I had an ObjC-written project, and want to use that library.
 I didn't like at all that my app increases 3MB on size (because Swift libs) for only a few code files.
 Using this version, the increase in size is very tiny (<5kb).